devict/publicmeetings-back/docs/api/drafts/api-0.1-spec.md

 The id field for every model is a UUID as defined in [IETF RFC 4122](https://doi.org/10.17487/RFC4122).
 It MUST be passed between the server and the client as a URN string as outlined in section 3 of the same RFC.

-All datetime values MUST be passed between the server and the client as (Unix or ISO 8601?).
+All datetime values MUST be passed between the server and the client as ISO 8601.

 All url fields MUST contain a valid absolute URI as defined in [IETF RFC 3986](https://doi.org/10.17487/RFC3986).
 These should use secure versions of schemas (eg. https, ftps, etc.) when possible, but unsecure schemas are acceptable.